 These equestrians are in it to win it.
 They know that they are the best out there.
 Like the athlete, they have big dreams.
 They’re just more determined to get there.
 They’re not too concerned about the how, they just know that they will.

 First place is the only place for the competitor.
 Anything else is not good enough.

-I think I could go on and on with this list of different horse people, but I think I’ll leave it here as the post is already getting a bit long.
+I think I could go on and on with this list of different horse people, but I think I’ll leave it here.
 Feel free to leave some more categories in the comments below.

 Until next time, happy riding!